Accounting

 Tax

-If you’re already a member of the workforce, you’ll already be well acquainted with the ATO, MyTax and the concept of tax returns.
-If you choose to specialise in tax accounting, you’ll be helping individuals and businesses with the preparation of tax returns and tax payments so they aren’t owed (or owe the government) any extra dosh.
+If you’re already a member of the workforce, you’ll be well acquainted with the Inland Revenue (IRD), myIR, and the concept of tax returns.
+If you choose to specialise in tax accounting, you’ll be helping individuals and businesses prepare and file their tax returns correctly, as well as manage their tax payments so they don’t underpay or overpay what they owe.

-Taxation teams also advise on income, capital gains, international transactions and employment taxes.
-In short, it’s a dynamic and varied job that can prove super rewarding!
+Taxation teams also advise on income tax, GST, capital gains (where applicable), international transactions, and employment-related taxes such as PAYE.
+In short, it’s a dynamic and varied role that can be incredibly rewarding!

 Wealth Management and Wealth Protection